-Stacy Brannan-Smith has worked in the communications field for nearly 20 years, including nearly 7 years at Disability Rights Ohio, where she managed the website, branding, social media, public relations, media relations and graphic design for Ohio’s Protection & Advocacy system.
+Stacy has worked in the communications field for more than 20 years, including nearly seven years at Disability Rights Ohio, where she managed the website, branding, social media, public relations, media relations and graphic design for Ohio’s Protection & Advocacy system.
 She has presented locally and nationally about voting rights for people with disabilities and nonprofit media strategy, and she is passionate about creating accessible, inclusive resources for the disability community.
 Stacy has Bachelor of Arts degrees in English and Comparative Religion from Otterbein University.

 Jackie Martin has been an advocate for people with disabilities for over 20 years, both professionally and personally, in her roles with the Cerebral Palsy Association of Ohio, the former OLRS Family Support Council and as a parent of a young adult with a disability.
 She has experience working with vulnerable populations in her role as Associate Director at the Family & Youth Law Center at Capital University Law School.
 In that role, she was responsible for grant compliance, reporting and fiscal management, as well as representing the Center in the community.

 Kat Rogers is a recent graduate of The Ohio State University, where she earned a Master's degree in Social Work, with a focus in Mental Health and Substance Abuse.
 As a social worker, Kat is passionate about community outreach and activism.
 Throughout her Master's program, Kat focused on the specific needs of the LGBTQ+ community and, as a social work intern, co-founded a Queer Clinic Night at the Columbus Free Clinic.
 Kat has also provided education on LGBTQ+ and intersecting identities in many settings throughout her education and is a volunteer with the Trevor Project.

 Meet Our Consultants